Shredded-Pork/Flash-GRPO/README.md

 ## 🆕 News

 > We have presented a single-step training framework, **Flash-GRPO**.
-- **[2026-05-11]**  We release the code of our paper, and we also release a 8 gpus version of Flash-GRPO (can achieve the same performance). 🔥🔥🔥
+- **[2026-05-11]**  We release the code of our paper, and we will release a 8 gpus version of Flash-GRPO (can achieve the same performance, and only need ~40hours). 🔥🔥🔥

 ## 📕 Training & Evaluation